debpal/GeoAnalyze/README.md

 ## Delineation Functions

-The `GeoAnalyze.Watershed` and `GeoAnalyze.Stream` class provides fast and scalable watershed delineation functions by leveraging the computational efficiency of the PyPI package
+The `GeoAnalyze.Watershed` and `GeoAnalyze.Stream` classes provide fast and scalable watershed delineation functions by leveraging the computational efficiency of the PyPI package
 [pyflwdir](https://github.com/Deltares/pyflwdir), without requiring a detailed understanding of it.
 These functions can be executed either individually or simultaneously.

 * Basin area extraction from extended Digital Elevation Model (DEM).